Subscribe to our Mailing List!

 Our greatest torment consists in knowing with certainty that we will never see God.

-Oh, everything which we purposely ignored on earth tortures us here!—When the knife but lies on the table, it gives one only a cold feeling.
+Oh, how that toward which we were indifferent while on earth tortures us here!—When the knife but lies on the table, it gives only one a cold feeling.
 One can see its keen edge, but not feel it.
 But the moment it enters one’s flesh, he screams with pain.

 Before, we only saw the loss of God; now we feel it.13